zeehio/cll-chromatin/README.md

     + H3K4ME3?
 + RNA?

-## Analysis (ideas)
+## Ideas
++ get differentialy open regions between groups:
+    + correlate each peak a variable from patient data, plot p-values for each variable along heatmap
+    + test enrichment of each groups of regions with:
+        + LOLA
+        + nearest gene: KEGG pathways, GO, OMIM
++ GRNs
+    + Footprint-based
+        + Footprint each patient or groups of patients
+        + Establish TF -> gene relation
+        + Compare networks
++ Co-regulated cis-regulatory modules
+    + correlate (or use other measurement) peaks
+    + if unsuccessful, do the same with tiling regions instead of peaks
++ Correlate chromatin openness along genes with gene expression
+    + use spanish data
-+ Accounting for genetic variability:
++ genetic variants/QTLs:
     + http://www.nature.com/nmeth/journal/v12/n5/full/nmeth.3326.html
     + http://biorxiv.org/content/early/2015/04/30/018788

-##### Aditional ideas using only ATAC-seq data:
+    + enrichment in GWAS variants
++ nucleosome position differences:
     + Call nucleosomes and dyads using NucleoATAC
     + Look for global nucleosome positioning differences between clusters and compared with controls
     + Look for global nucleosome positioning differences within groups of gene classes (e.g. genes involved in cellular proliferation, cell cycle, B-cell biology and other classes).

-#### Several ideas for downstream:
-+ GRNs
-    + Enhancer-TF pairing
-    + With evolution build GRN
-+ De novo enhancers
++ *de novo* enhancer detection
-    + Comparison with other cell lines
+    + compare with other Naive/Memory B-cells from patients/donors
-+ Variants
-    + Call variants
-    + check GWAS enrichments
-+ Look at time-resolved data for cases available:
-    + Poised-enhancer activation later and vice-versa
++ *Time-lapse* of same-patient data:
+    + Treat each sample as independent, test differences, measure enrichments
-    + Clonal evolution within patients
+    + Clonal evolution within patients (if genotyped)
-+ Global evolution patterns
-    + Do certain type of genes get enriched in time over all/clusters of samples? (test all functional classes, correct p*values)
 + Finding new biomarkers
     + Look at earliest points (if possible before diagnosis) for consistent activation